Dinesh-Arivu/Setting-Up-a-Kubernetes-Cluster-with-Master-and-Worker-Nodes-on-Ubuntu-24.04-for-Optimal-Performance/README.md

 ---

-## 🏗️ Step 3: Initialize Master Node
+## 🏗️ Step 3: Initialize Cluster On Master Node Only

 Initialize Cluster: